jacob-leider/CSDS-391/hw1/README.md

 | 6 | 7 | 8 |

 Hence, if `values[0] = 3`, the tile labeled `3` is positioned at the center of the puzzle.

+### Exercise 3: Command Interface.
+The `EightPuzzle` class has a method named `ExecuteCommand` which takes a string `command` as input. `ExecuteCommand` splits `command` into an opcode and an operand.
+The opcode (first word of the `command`) is mapped to a function which executes with the operand as input.

 ## Written Questions